Metallic Finishes and Accents

-Make bold statement with a gorgeous metallic corner sofa that can be the focus of your room whatever the rest of the interior is designed like.
-Pastel colours mix brilliantly with metallic and would make a great addition on your sitting room walls to really make the room pop and come to life.
-To get a great overview of the style, check out online sofa retailers like HelloSofas.com
+Make a bold statement with a gorgeous metallic corner sofa that can be the focus of your room whatever the rest of the interior is designed like.
+Pastel colors mix brilliantly with metallic and would make a great addition on your sitting room walls to make the room pop and come to life.
+To get a great overview of the style, check out online sofa retailers.

 A nice way to start is with your table cloth and curtains.
 By bringing a nice shimmering material into these two more subtle details, you will still achieve a beautiful metallic feel, but it won’t take over your kitchen and drown the rest of the room and furnishings.

-A really nice tip for bathrooms is to paint just one wall with a gorgeous metallic colour and place a mirror on the wall opposite.
-Metallics work really well with light and will reflect a lovely glisten around the rest of the room.
+A nice tip for bathrooms is to paint just one wall with gorgeous metallic color and place a mirror on the wall opposite.
+Metallics work well with light and will reflect a lovely glisten around the rest of the room.

-If you want to start small and aren’t’ quite ready to take a leap of faith into full on metallics, then your hallway is a great place to try out new things and experiment with a range of colours.
+If you want to start small and aren’t’ quite ready to leap of faith into full-on metallics, then your hallway is a great place to try out new things and experiment with a range of colors.

 There is no need to be fearful when adopting the metallic trend into your home.
 If you want to keep it as simple as possible, then try to remember that black and gold go perfectly together and silver and ivory and particularly complimentary.

-Use materials and a variety of textures to help emphasise different areas of rooms and to draw the eye to a particular furnishing such as table or sofa.
+Use materials and a variety of textures to help emphasize different areas of rooms and to draw the eye to a particular furnishing such as a table or sofa.